 COVID-19 Testing Entry Requirements

-Travelers coming from the approved countries may need to test and/or quarantine, depending on the risk level the country they are travelling from is currently categorized as.
+Travelers may need to test and/or quarantine, depending on the risk level the country they are travelling from is currently categorized as.

 High-Risk: A 72-hour PCR or 48-hour Antigen test required.
 A 10-day quarantine is also required with an option to ‘test-to-release’ on the 5th day.
 Proof of recovery or proof of vaccination will exempt from testing/quarantines.

-Virus Variant Areas: A 72-hour PCR or 24-hour Antigen test required, plus a 14-day quarantine.
+Virus Variant Areas: A 72-hour PCR or 24-hour Antigen test is required, plus a 14-day quarantine.

 Digital Entry Form